 - a.
-Definition: Light duty is defined as medical restrictions due to non-job-related injury or illness.
-Assignment to light duty is considered temporary when the Employee is in the recovery process from an injury or in the recuperating process from illness. - When an Employee is released to return to work in a temporary light duty status by a medical professional, the Employee will submit a completed Medical Evaluation / Light Duty request form, CA-17 (current version), to the immediate supervisor for consideration of light duty assignment. - c.
+Definition: Light duty is defined as duty subject to medical restrictions due to injury or illness.
+Assignment to light duty is considered temporary when the Employee is in the recovery process from an injury or in the recuperating process from illness. - b.
+Non-job related.
+When an Employee is released to return to work in a temporary light duty status by a medical professional, the Employee will submit a completed Medical Evaluation / Light Duty request, from a medical professional for non-job-related injury or illness.
+The light duty request completed by the medical professional will be based off the position description (PD).

+- c.
+Job-related.
+The employee must submit a completed CA-17 (current version) to the immediate supervisor for consideration of light duty assignment. - d.
 The Employer agrees to make every reasonable effort to provide suitable temporary light duty work, which the employee is qualified to perform, under the following circumstances: - 1.
-Work is available. - The work provided will not present undue risk of liability to the Employer or hazard to other Employees. - d.
-The Employee will provide the supervisor with an updated medical evaluation / light duty request form not later than the next scheduled medical evaluation. - 13.11 Personal Hygiene.
+Work is available. - 2.
+The work provided will not present undue risk of liability to the Employer or hazard to other Employees. - e.
+The Employee will provide the supervisor with an updated medical evaluation / light duty request not later than the next scheduled medical evaluation. - 13.11 Personal Hygiene.
 The Employer agrees to provide and maintain adequate facilities and supplies for personnel to perform personal hygiene in accordance with OSHA regulations and accepted industry practice.
 At a minimum, this will include hot and cold running water, hand soap, and paper towels or other means for Employees to dry their hands.
 Employees who perform maintenance or industrial duties will also have available to them waterless-type hand cleaner and be provided with securable lockers adequate to store PPE and uniforms required in the performance of their assigned duties.